The process of deformation heat treatment is commonly referred to as “thermo-mechanical processing.”

 (11) Immediate quenching of 65 Mn steel ploughshare roll forging

-Compared with the conventional heat treatment process of plowshare, the number of heating times from 4 to 5 times reduced to two times, production efficiency increased by about 4 times, product quality all reach first-class product requirements, economic benefits are very significant.
+Compared to the traditional heat treatment process for plowshares, the number of heating cycles has been reduced from 4 to 5 times to just two times, leading to an increase in production efficiency of about 4 times.
+The product quality meets first-class requirements, resulting in significant economic benefits.

 (12) Hot-forging quenching of steering knuckle

-The use of forging waste heat quenching, not only saves energy and reduce costs, but also significantly improves the organizational structure and material force performance, especially the improvement of impact toughness is more significant for automotive safety.
+The use of waste heat from the forging process for quenching not only saves energy and reduces costs, but also significantly improves the organizational structure and material performance, particularly in terms of impact toughness, which is crucial for automotive safety.

 (13) Cr12MoV steel precision plastic hot press die forging and hot quenching

-However, it is still distributed in strips along the rolling direction, and the core is distributed in mesh, block and piles, which become stress concentration and crack sources, leading to material anisotropy and increasing heat treatment distortion.
+Due to the severe segregation of eutectic carbides in Cr12MoV steel, there is a significant risk of cracking after billet rolling.
+The material is still distributed in strips along the rolling direction, with the core being distributed in mesh, block, and piles, which become stress concentrations and sources of cracks.
+This leads to material anisotropy and increased heat treatment distortion.

 The specific process is as follows:

-The specific volume is close to that of the thermal-tempered sorbite.
+The specific volume is similar to that of thermally tempered sorbite.

-There are many examples of quenching with forging waste heat and high temperature tempering, such as hexagonal drawing dies, deep drawing dies and cold punching dies etc., so it does not mention them all.
+Examples of quenching with forging waste heat and high temperature tempering include hexagonal drawing dies, deep drawing dies, and cold punching dies, among others, but these are not mentioned here.

 (14) Hot-forging quenching of miscellaneous metal ware and tool

-Miscellaneous metal ware and tool such as wrenches, screwdrivers, pliers, and scissors were the first to be hardened by the residual heat of forging, which might be the first prototype of thermomechanical treatment.
+Miscellaneous metal wares and tools, such as wrenches, screwdrivers, pliers, and scissors, were among the first to be hardened through the residual heat generated during forging.
+This could be considered the first prototype of thermomechanical treatment.